tinusaur/tinyavrlib/tinyavrlib_sound1/README.txt

-TinyAVRLib/Soundlib - Testing scripts

-This is a testing project.
+TESTING - This is a testing project for the library.

-This program makes sound using a buzzer and the timers.

-NOTE: Requires tinyavrlib/scheduler and tinyavrlib/soundlib

 To build the project, type:
 	$ make

-To program the binary into the microcontroller, type:
+To upload the binary into the microcontroller, type:
 	$ make program

-Alternatively, to program the binary, type:
+Alternatively, to upload the binary, type:
 	$ avrdude -c usbasp -p t85 -U flash:w:"main.hex":a

 To clean up files left out from previous builds, type:
    $ make clean